mdaveijk/S3-Portfolio/README.md

 ### 2.1.2 Last semester

-During the last semester, I wrote a large document detailing how I addressed the five elements of this learning outcome in both the group project and my individual project.
-I'm very satisfied with how it came out.
+I'm very satisfied with how the document from the last semester came out.
+It mainly covers my work in the group project.
 As a source of inspiration for the user experience part, I read the book 'Don't Make Me Think' by Steve Krug.
 This book was very helpful and inspired me a lot.

 At the beginning of that semester, I had little to no knowledge of JavaScript, which played a crucial role in my choice of frontend framework.
 So, I planned to develop this application with Vue.js for the frontend and C# for the backend.
 My research regarding the frameworks can be found under the following sections:
 ↳ 2.
 IPS - VoiceCheck